 Here’s how you can use their example to improve your own website marketing campaigns.

-One of their highest converting campaign types is mobile two-step optin with Yes / No Buttons which converts at 7.82%.
+One of their highest converting campaign types is mobile 2-step optin with Yes / No Buttons which converts at 7.82%.

 This multi-step optin literally psychs your visitors into subscribing by using the Zeigarnik Effect.
 This psychology principle says when people start something, they’re more likely to finish it.